-- young children and babies who are not vaccinated
+- Babies who are not vaccinated.

-- people who have a serious illness or weak immune system.
+- People who have a serious illness or weak immune system.
 In these situations, the consequences of contracting the virus can be devastating.

 We understand that everyone needs someone to support them during challenging and difficult times.
 And we know coming to hospital can be scary and confronting for many people.
 This is why we currently allow two visitors (including a partner or support person) for each patient staying on our wards.